rh-nfv-int/hw-offload-playbooks/README.md

    Please run the cleanup script in the utilities folder. ansible-playbook -v -i inventory utilities/cleanupTrunkVLANconfigs.yml

+# Steps to test QoS use case

+1. Please configure required details in the file "ovn_ovs_vars" [ No need to fill "rhel_vars" as VM creation is not applicable here] which sets the variables to appropriate values which will be used in the test run.

+2. Execute the test by using the command like below ansible-playbook -v -i inventory testQos.yml

+3. Logs to look for.
+It generates 1 log file which is timestamped and it will remain on your compute1 where we have taken the dump of flows.
+   File is named dump_flows_<timestamp>.txt

+4. We have taken care to see that the test cleans up all things which it created (expect the above logs).
+In case the test bails out inbetween and resources are not cleared out.
+   Please run the cleanup script in the utilities folder. ansible-playbook -v -i inventory utilities/cleanupQosconfigs.yml

 Known Issues and Workarounds:

 Sometimes --> "subscription-manager register --force" throws up an error and it does not create the VM itself --> Such cases just re-run the playbook and usually the next run it works all good.
 Investigation in progress for this .
 But this shouldn't be a blocker.

+Stateful ACL usecase: There is a know bug regarding this.
+For more information see BZ 2043187